Tida-Support/DCTL-WheelExposureChart/README.md

 -- HSL: Displays a standard HSL color wheel.

- -Ramp Type:Determines the type of gradient shown in the luma chart.
+- Ramp Type:Determines the type of gradient shown in the luma chart.
 The options include:

 -- Black: A black background.